Skip to content

 Criteria for a new one

 Swimming clothes are always made out of polyester.
 I don’t really know the reasons for that, but I have never seen a swimsuit that wasn’t made out of some synthetic material.
 A shame really.
 So, a natural material was not an option. (if you know any brands, let me know!).
 Then I still have another choice to make.
 New or secondhand?
 Whenever I can find something secondhand, I buy it that way.
 I am buying secondhand swimwear.
 No new resources are needed, so it is far more sustainable.
 In this case it is also local, because the person I bought it from lives in The Netherland as well.
-So, I looked at United Wardrobe for another swimsuit since I found such a great one there the last time.
+So, I looked on the Vinted app for another swimsuit since I found such a great one there the last time.

 Overall, I am very happy with UnitedWardrobe, the quality is mostly great.
 But, some people use it as cheap way to sell their handmade new things, I don’t like that since the platform is not built for that.
 So, before I buy something I always ask why the owner wants to get rid of it.
 Most of the time it is size.